xcat2/confluent-docs/docs/getting_started/confluentquickstart_el8.md

 The `osdeploy` command has an initialize subcommand to help set up requirements for OS deployment.
 Here the `-i` flag is used to interactively prompt on the options that are available:

+!!! note
+    Before running osdeploy, ensure an SSH key is configured.

 ```console
 # osdeploy initialize -i